octobercms/docs/cms-components.md

         [...]
     </ul>

-> **Note**: The viewBag component is hidden on the back-end and can only be used for file-based editing at this stage.
+> **Note**: The viewBag component is hidden on the back-end and is only available for file-based editing.
+It can also be used by other plugins to store data.